-To carry out its mission the Archives collects, preserves, and provides access to records that document the history and achievements of the University, as well as the town of Bristol and the East Bay.
-The Archives also houses the University Libraries' Special Collections, the Roger Williams Family Association Papers, and The Bristol Phoenix (ca.1840-1960).
+To carry out its mission the archives collects, preserves, and provides access to records that document the history of the university, as well as the town of Bristol and the East Bay.
+The archives also houses the University Libraries' Special Collections, the Roger Williams Family Association Papers, and The Bristol Phoenix (ca.1840-1960).

 Contact our Archivist:

-- See other items from the Archives at DOCS@RWU and RWU Digital Collections.
+- See other items from the archives in RWU's Digital Commons and JSTOR'S Open Community Collections.